Linn Jørum Sulland: Larvik

 In 2009 she joined Larvik HK.
 Here she won the Norwegian championship in her first season.
 In the second season she won the 2010-11 Champions League.
 Scoring 10 goals in the final, Sulland played a crucial role in the victory.
 The following four seasons, she won 4 additional Norwegian championships.

 Győr

 For the 2015-16 season she joined Hungarian Győri ETO KC.
 Here she won both the Hungarian championship and cup in her first season.

 Vipers

 She then returned to Norway and joined Vipers Kristiansand.
 Here she reached the final of the 2017-18 EHF Cup, where they lost to Romanian SCM Craiova.
-A year later she finished third in the 2018-19 Champions League.
+A year later she finished third in the 2018-19 Champions League and was the top scorer of the tournament.

 She retired after the 2020-21 season.
 In the very last game of her professional career she won the 2020-21 Champions League with Vipers.
 This was the first time Vipers had won the tournament, and only the second time a Norwegian team had won it.